 Time Limits for Filing a Brain Injury Lawsuit in Arizona

-In most cases, you have two years from the date of a brain injury to file a personal injury lawsuit in Arizona.
-If you do not file within this period, you could lose your right to seek compensation since courts usually dismiss untimely claims.
-This is why you should contact a lawyer right away after a car accident.
-A lawyer can determine how much time you have to take action and prepare your claim paperwork before the deadline expires.
+This is why you should contact a brain injury lawyer in Phoenix right away after a car accident.
+A Phoenix brain injury attorney can determine how much time you have to take action, help you navigate these legal complexities, and prepare your claim paperwork before the deadline expires.
 Additionally, the sooner you contact an attorney, the more time they will have to gather fresh evidence and strengthen your case.

-How a Brain Injury Lawyer Can Help
+How a Brain Injury Attorney in Phoenix Can Help

 - Gathering medical records, surveillance footage, and other important evidence